 Before mobiles arrived to the rescue, innovative ways to solve this problem included an on-demand IVR system, possibly a synchronous or asynchronous network of people on Internet within or outside a corporate environment to help, and informal/formal peer-to-peer interactions.

 The advent and now the current adoption of mobiles even by corporates, for work, might just be the thing we needed to solve this problem.
-And in that context, I believe that performance support and mobiles, to me, seem like a match made in heaven.
+And in that context, I believe that performance support and mobiles, to me, seem like a match made in heaven, since mobile devices are used for everything now a days, from work, to even gamble online in sites like sbobet casino, as mobile devices are so powerful in the new times.
 Here are my 5 reasons for believing so:

 1. Moment of need